bearcove/vixen/internal/DESIGN.md

 - Daemon knows Exec endpoint (`$VX_EXEC` / default SHM socket)
 - Execd knows CAS endpoint (`$VX_CAS` / default SHM socket)

-**v0 deployment:** All four run as separate processes on localhost using SHM transport.
+**v0 deployment:** Services may run as separate processes on localhost, but daemon/execd/casd do **not** need to share a filesystem.
+Daemon can talk to remote execd/casd over TCP.

 **Process lifecycle:**
 - `vx build` auto-spawns daemon if not running; daemon auto-spawns casd and execd